g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 Kim aside, in the broader geopolitics of Elysium I smell the Chomskyan vice: assuming that every event and every ill has a designer.
 Obviously a Western designer or a Western puppet. <!-- Haiti is one exception.  -->

 The main valid jab is at the hypocrisy of institutional humanism.
-We killed hundreds of thousands of Iraqis, or got them killed, in the name of freedom, democracy, human rights, education, etc. This was not long ago and is not the most recent case.
+We killed hundreds of thousands of Iraqis, or got them killed, in the name of freedom, democracy, human rights, education, etc. [We tortured many others](https://www.independent.co.uk/news/uk/politics/complicity-in-torture-the-case-against-the-united-kingdom-9922063.html).
+This was not long ago and is not the most recent case.

 > The First World War was, like the abattoir in Vietnam, quite describable as a liberals’ war.
 Any medium-run view of history will show that it did more damage to ‘Western civilisation’ than any form of ideology, not least in clearing the very path, through the ruins and cadavers, along which totalitarians could later instate and militarise themselves...
 Yet I think it’s clear... that it was the disturbance to the natural order that made the young Isaiah tremble and flinch... it would have been more precise to say: [horror] only for certain sorts of physical violence and political experiment.
 Policemen are supposed to control crowds, not crowds policemen.
 Vietnam... was a laboratory experiment run by technician-intellectuals and academic consultants, who furnished us with terms like ‘interdict’, ‘relocate’, ‘body count’ and ‘strategic hamlet’.
 To cope with the ensuing calamity, the Bundys and McNamaras later evolved the view that, while the war might have been a blunder, the error could, for reasons of state and for reasons of face, not be admitted.
 In this, too, they were seconded by Berlin.